openfootball/openfootball.github.io/articles/open_data_world_cup.md

 ...
 ~~~

 Interested?
-Find out more at the project site
+Find out more at the [project site](https://github.com/openfootball)
-or post your questions or comments to the mailing list/forum.
+or post your questions or comments to the [forum/mailing list](http://groups.google.com/group/opensport).
 Thanks.